ryanklee/think-taink/docs/project_integrity_system/implementation_plan.md

     12.2.
 Create a user guide with examples of correctly formatted documents.
     12.3.
 Develop a troubleshooting guide with common error scenarios and their resolutions.

-13. Testing and Quality Assurance (Week 14)
+13. Pytest Integration (Week 14)
     13.1.
-Conduct thorough system testing with various project configurations.
+Set up pytest infrastructure within the project.
     13.2.
-Perform code reviews and address any identified issues.
+Create initial test files for each aspect of integrity checks (document structure, cross-referencing, validation rules, etc.).
     13.3.
-Ensure test coverage meets or exceeds 90% for all components.
+Implement pytest fixtures for efficient test data management.
+    13.4.
+Develop parameterized tests for comprehensive rule coverage.

-14. Deployment Preparation (Week 15)
+14. Testing and Quality Assurance (Week 15)
     14.1.
-Create a distribution package for the Project Integrity System.
+Conduct thorough system testing with various project configurations using pytest.
     14.2.
-Write installation and setup instructions for end-users.
+Perform code reviews and address any identified issues.
     14.3.
+Ensure test coverage meets or exceeds 90% for all components.
+    14.4.
+Set up continuous integration to run pytest checks automatically.

+15. Deployment Preparation (Week 16)
+    15.1.
+Create a distribution package for the Project Integrity System.
+    15.2.
+Write installation and setup instructions for end-users, including pytest setup.
+    15.3.
 Prepare release notes and changelog for the initial version.

-15. Project Wrap-up (Week 16)
+16. Project Wrap-up (Week 17)
-    15.1.
+    16.1.
 Conduct a final review of all deliverables against the initial requirements.
-    15.2.
+    16.2.
 Address any remaining issues or discrepancies.
-    15.3.
+    16.3.
 Prepare a project handover document and final report.

 Throughout the implementation process, maintain regular communication with stakeholders and conduct weekly progress reviews.
 Adjust the timeline as necessary based on feedback and any unforeseen challenges.